islaytitans/alien/docs/src/GM/hod1.md

 - Squid Baby will bolt when least expected, scurrying off under the flooring
 - The cat will now follow the PCs

-### Streaker Part 1

-- PCs feel like someone is following them, always out of sight
-- Food / smokes / equipment might disappear
-- This is Dr Webb and he's a little out of his mind p19
-- Dr Webb doesn't allow himself to be seen more than a shadow until Act 2

 ### Cuddles The Starfish

 - Looks like PCs have found their first survivor